1751 State Route 17A, Suite 1, Florida, New York 10921

 In August of 2019, the Office of the United States Trade Representative (USTR) made another announcement regarding tariffs: All Chinese imports that had previously carried a tariff of 25% would begin to carry a tariff of 30% as of October 1st, 2019.

-U.S. -Made Wire and Cable Is a Safer Option
+Made in USA Wire and Cable Is a Safer Option

 In the first seven months of 2019, the total amount of wire and cable imported by the US decreased.
 This means that, while some companies are simply importing their wire and cable products from other foreign countries, others are buying more of their wire and cable from U.S. manufacturers.